24zuli/Summerinternship-I/README.md

    - Langchain: A library for working with large language models.
    - PyPDF2: A Python library for working with PDF files.
    - Responsible AI: The ethical development and use of AI.

+    Day 21: Began implementing the chatbot as shown in the Gen AI course.
+    Day 22: Created a chatbot capable of answering questions based on a provided document.
+    Day 23: Extended the chatbot's functionality to handle and respond to questions from a specific PDF document.
+    Day 24: Installed Flutter and acquired basic knowledge to integrate the chatbot into a Flutter application.